hchulkim/replication-template/README.md

 This is when you need **Make**. **Make** is basically a tool that records your acyclic workflow to ensure reproducibility.
 If you want to know more about it, check out Professor Dingel's advice on [build automation](https://tradediversion.net/2019/11/06/why-your-research-project-needs-build-automation/).

 1. **Install Make**: Fortunately, Make is already installed in most of ubuntu.
 I am not sure about Mac or Windows.
 In case you cannot use it in other OS, try **Snakemake**.
 This is Python based tool that works similar to that of Make but have much better functions.
 The only reason I am not using it is because I have to use conda to install it which I feel can be bit of a nuisance when using Docker later.
+Also, you can use **targets** which is a R package that does similar things.
+I will not elaborate on these since I will not be using it for my workfllow.

 ### TBD